lexogrine/hud-manager/README.md

   {
 	"name":"Example HUD", //Name of the HUD
 	"version":"1.0.0", //Version
-	"author":"osztenkurden", //Author(s)
+	"game": "csgo", // csgo is default.
+Allowed values: csgo, dota2, rl "requiredFields": {
+		"teams": {
+			"theme":"color"
+		}
+	},  // You can specify custom fields and their type, that are required to exist in DB for HUD to work properly "author":"osztenkurden", //Author(s)
 	"legacy": false, //Specify whether it was created for the old system - it should work, but keep in mind that this functionality is deprecated
 	"radar": true, //Does the HUD include radar support